-Unlike osteoarthritis, in which the pain is worse after inactivity, bursitis pain is more acute with repetitive motion.
+- Pain that is more acute with repetitive motion.
+This is unlike osteoarthritis, in which the pain is worse after inactivity.
 In fact, repetitive motion can trigger bursitis.
 People who are prone to bursitis include painters, wallpaper hangers, tennis players, swimmers, and baseball pitchers.

 Talk with your doctor

 If you have any ongoing symptoms of shoulder pain, it's important to share them with your doctor so you can get the right diagnosis.
 Share with him or her as many details as you can about your symptoms, including when and how long they occur, what the pain feels like (for example, a dull ache versus throbbing), and what you were doing when the pain started.